zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 	![](images/200/i13.png)

-- Review OGG parametes.
-Start a GoldenGate command session, open a new terminal window (double click on terminal on the desktop), and enter the following.
+- Review OGG parameters.
+Start a GoldenGate command session, open a new terminal window (double click on the Local Terminal icon on the desktop),
 	- **Switch to the GG home directory:** `cd $GGHOME`
 	- **Start a gg command session:** `./ggsci`